wso2/docs-is/en/docs/setup/installing-on-linux-or-os-x.md

 point to the directory where the Java Development Kit (JDK) is installed on the computer.

+Setting `JAVA_HOME` is a standard practice when you are using Java based programs.
+You may not need to do this manually depend on your Java Installer, as this variable is usually set by the Java installer itself.
+This guide is provided in case the `JAVA_HOME variable` has not been set or not correct on your machine.

 !!! info
     Environment variables are global system variables accessible by all the processes running under the operating system.